Jane Zhang: Influences

 Zhang grew up listening to artists such as Teresa Teng, Mariah Carey, Celine Dion, Whitney Houston, Beyoncé, Rihanna, and P!nk, who have all influenced her music.
 Zhang did not draw her first musical inspirations from classical folk.
 When she was working the pub and club circuit, her repertoire was mostly English cover versions and she became adept at picking songs to win her audiences over.
 Her versatility has demonstrated itself in the years after the contest and she is often compared with her idol, Mariah Carey.
 Musically, Carey is her biggest inspiration and she credits Carey as an explorer and trendsetter in both singing style and harmonic designs.

 Public image

-Jane Zhang ranked 43rd on the 2011 Forbes China Celebrities List.
-Cosmopolitan magazine in China recognized Zhang in their Women of the Year edition in 2008, noting that she was considered a strong female role model.
+Zhang ranked 43rd on the 2011 Forbes China Celebrities List.
+Cosmopolitan magazine in China recognized Zhang in their "Women of the Year" edition in 2008, noting that she was considered a strong female role model.

 Other ventures

 Philanthropy

 Zhang was invited by the China Health Education Center to make an anti-tobacco charity advertisement that appeals to people to say no to smoking in public spaces.
 She said that she hopes more people will realize the impact of secondhand smoke on their health.
 The charity ad was broadcast for the first time on China Central Television (CCTV) on World No Tobacco Day on May 31, 2013.
 In February 2007, Zhang was invited by World Peace One (WP1) to join a hundred world-renowned singers and bands to record a song called "Give Your Love".
 Zhang has publicly advocated for children's rights.

 In 2010, she hosted some children from poor families and disaster-affected regions in a visit to the 2010 Shanghai Expo.
 In 2011, Zhang became a volunteer for WWF to protect the endangered narrow-ridged finless porpoise and has continually engaged the public regarding their protection.
 In 2012, she was hired by the WWF as the finless porpoise conservation ambassador.
 Zhang participated in the "One Woman" event of the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women) and released the charity-themed song "One Woman" in 2013, in celebration of International Women's Day.
 In 2014, Zhang launched 'Blue Action' to raise funds for children on the autism spectrum.